-The cams are integrated in the drop forged shaft material.
-The bearing journals are made in separate pieces, which are fitted, to the camshaft pieces by flange connections.
+There is one cam piece for each cylinder with separate bearing in between.
+The drop forged completely hardened camshaft pieces have fixed cams.
 The camshaft bearing housings are integrated in the engine block casting and are thus completely closed.
-The bearings are installed and removed by means of a hydraulic tool.
 The camshaft covers, one for each cylinder, seal against the engine block with a closed O-ring profile.

 The valve tappets are of piston type with self-adjustment of roller against cam to give an even distribution of the contact pressure.
-The valve springs make the valve mechanism dynamically stable.
+The valve springs ensure that the valve mechanism is dynamically stable.

 Variable Inlet valve Closure (VIC), which is available on IMO Tier 2 engines, offers flexibility to apply early inlet valve closure at high load for lowest NOx levels, while good part-load performance is ensured by adjusting the advance to zero at low load.
-The inlet valve closure can be adjusted up to 30° crank angle.